m1k1o/neko/README.md

 - Chat messages are dense, when repeated, they are joined together.
 - While IP address fetching is now proxy ignored.
 - Start unmuted on reconnects.
+- Switched to latest firefox version instead of esr.

 ### Roadmap & TODOs
 - Catch errors from gst pipeline, tell user if broadcast failed.